OSGeo/gdal/doc/source/programs/gdalbuildvrt.rst

     For a list of available pixel functions, see :ref:`builtin_pixel_functions`.
     If no function is specified, values will be taken from the last overlapping input.
     This option is mutually exclusive with with :option:`-separate`.

     .. versionadded:: 3.12

+.. option:: -pixel-function-arg

+    Specify an argument to be provided to a pixel function, in the format ``<NAME>=<VALUE>``.
+Multiple arguments may be specified by repeating this option.

+    .. versionadded:: 3.12